Skip to content

 5. Optimize Content for SEO

-When conducting an internet search, most people find what they need on the first page of results.
+When conducting an internet search, most people find what they need on the first page of the results.
 So, it should go without saying you need to optimize content for SEO.
 Otherwise, it’s likely that your target audience will never find your content.

-How Keywords Influence your Content's Search Ranking
+How Keywords Influence Your Content's Search Ranking

 Keywords within the content largely influence your site’s ranking, so think about the words and phrases a customer would use.
 Factor in what your audience knows about the topic, their interests, and the keywords' popularity.
 Reading competitors’ content can also be helpful when determining the most relevant keywords.

 If you’re struggling to find the right keywords, using a keyword research tool can be helpful.
 However, you can simply use Google for your research.
-When you start typing Google's auto-suggest feature will start listing popular searches.
+When you start typing, Google's auto-suggest feature will start listing popular searches.
 This can help narrow things down for you.

-google search suggestion
+Google search suggestion

 Setup your Pillar Strategy